kloudkrafts01/kspyder/README.md

 - The Connector inherits from a GenericExtractor interface that provides pagination, throttling and standard dict-type output formats
 - The Connector outputs JSON data through stdout that can be dumped to local JSON files or local CSV files as well, depending on the global config
 - If Models in the YAML config change :
-    - Several methods using SQLAlchemy have to be triggered, to alter or recreate entire tables in the Target db accordingly
+    - Several methods using SQLAlchemy have to be triggered, to alter or recreate entire tables in the Target db accordingly, following a Terraform-like "plan-apply" pattern
     - outputs from the Connector will change accordingly at next run without any further action needed

 This section of documentation is to be completed, but the main info are as follows in this diagram.